Bass Guitar Maintenance & Setup

 cavity.
 The directionality of the treble (bridge) should depend on

-which direction the pickup is installed when the polepiees line up
+which direction the pickup is installed when the polepieces line up

 better under the strings.
-There is no wrong direction as far as pickup
+There is no wrong physical direction as

-phasing.
-Phasing of the pickup depend on how the pickups are wired.
+far as pickup phasing.
+Phasing of the pickups depend on how they are

 Wiring the pickups properly as seen in these pictures, the PDF wiring